Prospective Graduate Students

 We require at least a 3.0 GPA and a two semester commitment.

-Applicants should be able to work well with both adults and children, be able to collaborate with peers, and be able to juggle multiple daily tasks.
+Applicants should be able to work well with both adults and children, be able to collaborate with peers and juggle multiple daily tasks, and have well-developed problem solving abilities.

 Do I have to be a Psychology major to work in this lab?